-Pages 229-234: If you have paragraphs that always start with a certain formatting pattern, you can combine character and paragraph styles to build a nested style.
-Nested styles allow you to automatically style the first several words or characters of a paragraph using a character style, then format the remaining portion of a paragraph using a paragraph style.
+Pages 232-237: If you have paragraphs that always start with a certain formatting pattern, you can combine character and paragraph styles together to build a nested style.
+Nested styles allow you to automatically style the first several words or characters of a paragraph using a character style-then, format the remaining portion of a paragraph according to the character formatting specifications in the paragraph style.
 The formatting occurs in a single click.
 If your students are advanced, you may want to have them add multiple character styles as a nested style or experiment with line styles.